abetusk/iao/vadfad_1gen/README-fxhash.md

 This work hopes to add to the conversation about examining the reality of the ecosystem that we've developed around digital goods and intellectual property.

-This work takes inspiration from the artist `Jared Tarbel`.
+This work takes inspiration from the artist `Jared Tarbell`.

 Tags
 ---